OCA/stock-logistics-warehouse/stock_orderpoint_manual_procurement/README.rst

    -  Dung Tran <dungtd@trobz.com>

+-  Henry Backman <henry.backman@camptocamp.com>

 Other credits
 -------------

-The migration of this module from 13.0 to 14.0 was financially supported by Camptocamp
+The migration of this module from 14.0 to 18.0 was financially supported by Camptocamp

 Maintainers